02-Distributed Communication

 Real-World Anomaly Example

-Physical Clock Conditions (PC1 & PC2)
+Physical Clock Conditions

 To prevent time-related anomalies, two conditions must be met:

-If communication time dominates drift, anomalies can be avoided.
-This relationship shows that physical clocks can be synchronized well enough for distributed systems as long as the network is reasonably fast relative to clock drift rates.
+Key Insight: If the inter-process communication time μ is significantly larger than the potential clock drift (μ ≥ ε / (1 - k)), anomalies can be avoided.
+In practice, this means physical clocks can be synchronized well enough for distributed systems as long as network latency dominates clock drift rates.

 Practical Implementation